YoshaM09/Mastering-Data-Science/README.md

 Day 3 - Exercises from Kaggle Machine Learning - Overview of the operation and application of machine learning models.

 Day 4 - Exercises from Kaggle Machine Learning - Fine-tuning the model and model validation.

+Day 5 - Exercises from Kaggle Machine Learning - Random forest and intro to ML competitions.